adi3/robotics-workshop-guide/content/Train ML Model/1_initialize_rekognition.md

 ![Custom Labels Dashboard](/custom-labels-dash.png?classes=border)

 3. You will be greeted by a pop-up prompting you to set up a S3 bucket for Amazon Rekognition.
-Copy the **S3 bucket name** at the bottom and save it to your local machine.
-Then click on **Create S3 bucket**.
+Click on **Create S3 bucket**.

 ![Custom Labels Setup](/custom-labels-setup.png?classes=border)

-A green banner at the top of the screen should confirm a successful setup.
+4. A green banner at the top of the screen should confirm a successful setup.

 ![Custom Labels Setup Success](/setup-success.png?classes=border)